facebook/react-native-website/website/blog/2020-07-17-react-native-principles.md

 ## Every Platform

-When we introduced React Native to the world in 2014, we presented a slide with our motto.
-The slide read, “Learn once, write anywhere” — and we mean _anywhere_. **Developers should be able to reach as many people as possible without being limited by device model or operating system.**
+When we introduced React Native in 2014, we presented it with our motto “Learn once, write anywhere” — and we mean _anywhere_. **Developers should be able to reach as many people as possible without being limited by device model or operating system.**

 React Native targets very different platforms including mobile, desktop, web, TV, VR, game consoles, and more.
 We want to enable rich experiences on each platform instead of requiring developers to build for the lowest common denominator.
 To accomplish this, we focus on supporting the unique features of each platform.
 This ranges from varying input mechanisms (e.g. touch, pen, mouse) to fundamentally different consumption experiences like 3D environments in VR.